Customer Experience for an Online Marketplace: How Can Your Brand Impress Shoppers?

 • Clear price points

-• Obvious Add to Cart or purchase button
+• Prominent “Add to Cart” or “Purchase” button

-• Clear, concise, and informative descriptions.
+• Clear, concise, and informative descriptions

 While you’ll want to find ways to make this work for your unique marketplace, these tips can help you start thinking about specific factors each marketplace seller will adhere to.

-Find Out What Your Customers Think
+3. Find Out What Your Customers Think

-Surveys are a great tool for customer experience management because they allow you to ask direct questions to your audience.
+Surveys are a great tool for marketplace customer experience management because they allow you to ask direct questions to your audience.
 Customer experience surveys typically include questions about how your customers feel about their interaction with your marketplace.

 Qualtrics, a leading experience management solution, provides a few best practices for these types of questionnaires: